X3eRo0/android712-blueborne/README.md

 Android Blueborne RCE CVE-2017-0781

 Tricky to pull off.... not reliable.
-Since you have to know REMOTE_NAME address, as well as defeate ALSR.
+Since you have to know REMOTE_NAME address, as well as defeat ALSR.

 Control r4 register which is REMOTE_NAME